 - intentionally show private parts.
-Clothing must cover private parts in opaque (not able to be seen-through) material; - contain pornographic images, threats, or that promote illegal or violent conduct such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia; - contains sexual or profanity innuendo such that a peer or staff member could construe sexual or profane meaning; - demonstrate hate group association/affiliation and/or use hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or other protected groups; - cover the student's face to the extent that the student is not identifiable including sunglasses.
+Clothing must cover private parts and midriff in opaque (not able to be seen-through) material; - contain pornographic images, threats, or that promote illegal or violent conduct such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia; - demonstrate hate group association/affiliation and/or use hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or other protected groups; - cover the student's face to the extent that the student is not identifiable including sunglasses.

-Attire worn in observance of a student's religion is not subject to this policy.
+Attire worn in observance of a student's religion are not subject to this policy.